waterlinked/waterlinked.github.io/docs/dvl/dvl-protocol.md

 The gyro can be calibrated by issuing the `wcg` command.
 The reply will be an ack (`wra`) if the reset is successful, and a nak (`wrn`) if not.

+### Trigger ping (wcx)

+In setups where multiple acoustic sensors are used it can be useful to control the pinging of each acoustic sensor individually.
+By setting the configuration `acoustic_enabled = n` the pinging of the DVL can be externally controlled.
+Up to 15 externally trigger commands can be queued by issuing the `wcx` command.
+The DVL will execute each ping in quick succession until no more commands are in the queue.

+The reply will be an ack (`wra`) if the command is successful, and a nak (`wrn`) if queue is full.

 ### Change serial output protocol (wcp)

 The serial output protocol in use can configured by issuing the `wcp` command.
 The selected protocol is persistent over reboots.